 Ok, so now that you’re convinced from a nutritional standpoint, you might be thinking about how to prepare this strange substance.
 Try adding it to smoothies, soups, stir-fry and salads.
 To get the most flavor out of it, press out the water before marinating and if you do marinade, choose sauces that aren’t high in oil or soya, which can be high in salt and preservatives.

 Some meat-eaters just can’t fathom the thought of ingesting tofu.
 It’s understandable; the juicy, colorless soy substance doesn’t exactly look appetizing.
 Plus, its poultry alternative of chicken offers more protein, phosphorus, potassium, niacin and vitamin B6 in the same 3-ounce serving.
 But it falls short in terms of calories and cholesterol.
-While turkey contains about 114 calories in a 3-ounce roasted skinless serving, chicken clocks in at 131 calories and is 21 percent higher in cholesterol than tofu.

 However, that niacin cited above?
 Well, just one large chicken breast will offer the recommended daily amount you need.
 This nutrient helps your body produce energy from all, yes all, of the foods you eat and regulates your nervous and digestive systems.
 Plus, if you’re trying to lose weight or gain lean muscle, chicken helps immensely since it’s low in saturated fat and carbs.
 It’s also an optimal source of omega-3 fatty acids, a nutrient you can only get through food which helps reduce inflammation and can potentially decrease the risk of heart disease, cancer and arthritis.

 Calories in chicken